larvit/larvitamintercom/README.md

 	conStr	= 'amqp://user:password@192.168.0.1/',
 	intercom	= new Intercom(conStr);

-let options = {'exchange': 'default'}; // Will default to "default" if options is omitted
+let options = {'exchange': 'foo'}; // Will default to "default" if options is omitted

 intercom.consume(options, function(message, ack, rawMsg) {
 	// message being the object sent with intercom.send()